 The Wright Profemur Total Hip System is designed with an adjustable femoral neck.
 The neck can bend and were designed to be modular to allow adjustments for leg length.
 However, it appears that the Wright Profemur neck may be prone to fracture, break, degrade, fret and ultimately fail.
 An alarming number of individuals have had the Femoral Stem/Neck snap and break during normal activities of daily life.
 This can lead to debilitating injuries and require risky hip revision surgery to remove the defective hip implant and replace it.

 If you or a loved one have had a Wright Hip Implant within the last three years and have suffered hip pain, or perhaps have already been forced to undergo replacement surgery, we are here to help.

-For additional details and to learn about your legal rights, please call or submit the evaluation form below.
+If you would like more information and to learn about your legal rights, please call 1-866-321-3585 or submit the evaluation form.